-Figure 1 illustrates why it may be useful to include model quality information in multimodel D&A studies.
-The Figure shows the simulated and observed temporal standard deviation of $\langle W \rangle$, the spatial average of atmospheric water vapor over near-global oceans.4 Results are given for monthly- and interannual-timescale fluctuations in $\langle W \rangle$.
+Fig. 1 illustrates why it may be useful to include model quality information in multimodel D&A studies.
+The figure shows the simulated and observed temporal standard deviation of $\langle W \rangle$, the spatial average of atmospheric water vapor over near-global oceans.§ Results are given for monthly and interannual-timescale fluctuations in $\langle W \rangle$.
 On both timescales, the simulated variability in 20CEN runs ranges from one-third to two-and-a-half times the amplitude of the observed variability.

-Are such variability differences between models and observations of practical importance in multi-model D&A studies?
-Most D&A studies routinely apply some form of statistical test to check the consistency between observed residual variability (after removal of an estimated externally-forced signal) and model control run variability (4, 7-13), and many studies compare power spectra of the observed and modeled variables being analysed (12, 13).
-Our focus here is not on formal statistical tests or spectral density comparisons, but instead on calculating metrics which provide more (such as well-mixed greenhouse gases, ozone, sulfate and black carbon aerosols, and land surface properties).
-Details of the models, 20CEN experiments, and control integrations are given in the Supporting Information.
+Are such variability differences between models and observations of practical importance in multimodel D&A studies?
+Most D&A studies routinely apply some form of statistical test to check the consistency between observed residual variability (after removal of an estimated externally forced signal) and model control run variability (4, 7-13), and many studies compare power spectra of the observed and modeled variables being analyzed (12, 13).
+Our focus here is not on formal statistical tests or spectral density comparisons; instead, it is calculating metrics that provide more direct information regarding the fidelity with which models simulate the amplitude and structure of key modes of natural internal variability.